danielanywhere/Geometry/README.md

 # Geometry Library

+**NEW!
+Simple 3D projection of lines and points!** Create a Camera3D, set its Position and LookAt properties, then feed it points and lines from world space all day long.

 An easy-to-implement function library providing numeric operations to handle solutions to typical problems encountered in the field of geometry, including Bezier Curves, Linear Interpolation (Lerp), and